What is a trauma center?

 If my child experiences a trauma, what should I do?

 Please call 911 immediately if your child needs immediate medical attention and safe transport to the hospital.
 First responders will take your child to the nearest trauma center, which may be CHOC.

 What is required to be a Level I pediatric trauma center, like CHOC?

-As the only Level I pediatric trauma center in Orange County, CHOC is a referral source for communities throughout the region.
+CHOC is a referral source for communities throughout the region.
 We provide total care for every aspect of injury – from prevention through rehabilitation.
-To be a Level I trauma center, CHOC goes above and beyond to meet the requirements by offering the following:
+As the only Level I trauma center in Orange County, CHOC goes above and beyond to meet the requirements by offering the following: